aryanmid123/c-sorting-algorithms/README.md

 **O(n^3)** | cubic | **Poor performance.** If you have 100 items, this does 100^3 = 1,000,000 units of work.
 Doubling the input size makes it eight times slower.
 Example: matrix multiplication.
 **O(2^n)** | exponential | **Very poor performance.** You want to avoid these kinds of algorithms, but sometimes you have no choice.
 Adding just one bit to the input doubles the running time.
 Example: traveling salesperson problem.
 **O(n!)** | factorial | **Intolerably slow.** It literally takes a million years to do anything.

-## Why C?

-C is a low level high level language.
-It's close enough to the metal that we still have to consider memory management.
-Being able to see how we manage memory in the algorithm makes it easier to calculate the running time.